- Financing solutions Connecting small business owners with financing solutions

 SBA USE OF FUNDS

-SBA loan proceeds can help build your business
+SBA Loan proceeds can help build your business

 Only takes 5 minutes and doesn't impact your credit score1

-Why work with SmartBiz?
+Why work with SmartBiz BankSM?

-Lenders can have slightly different guidelines when it comes to use of funds from an SBA loan.
-Because SmartBiz works with multiple banks, we match you with the lender most likely aligned with the use of SBA loan proceeds you are seeking.
-Don't waste time going from bank to bank to find the right fit—we help you streamline this process.
-An SBA loan from a bank in the SmartBiz network is a smart solution to help you reach your unique business goals.
+SmartBiz Bank helps you get a loan most likely aligned with the use of SBA loan proceeds you are seeking.
+Don't waste time going from lender to lender to find the right fit – we help you streamline this process.
+An SBA loan from SmartBiz Bank or our network is a smart solution to help you reach your unique business goals.

 Use of Funds